MystenLabs/graphql-benchmark/README.md

 # Quick Start
+`brew install pnpm`

 `pnpm install`

+`pyenv local 3.11`

 `pip3 install -r requirements.txt`

-`pnpm ts-node cli.ts --suite transaction-block --params-file-path transaction-block/parameters.json`
+`pnpm ts-node cli.ts --suite transaction-block --params-file-path transaction-block/parameters.json --url your-url`

 `python3 analysis.py --file experiments/nameOfOutputFile.json`

 Recommend setting `\pset pager off` in your psql session to show results of `explain [analyze]` at once.

+To run the Python scripts that interact with postgres, you will need to install libpq and the psycopg2 library.

 # Defaults